Going into residential or nursing care when you own a property

 We will place a legal charge on your property, which means we will have the right to claim back the amount loaned when the property is sold or transferred.

-If we need to arrange a formal valuation of your property; you will need to pay for this on completion of the valuation, or choose to have the cost applied to the loan.
+If we need to arrange a formal valuation of your property; you will need to pay for this on completion of the valuation, or choose to have the cost added to the loan.

 If you apply for a DPA and it does not go ahead, you or your estate will be invoiced in full for the cost of all work that has been completed.